 - Existing members will continue to accrue benefits related to final salary and service as they do currently i.e. there is no change for existing members. - Members may "park" their accrued defined benefits and move to a defined contribution scheme, should they wish to.
 If availing of this option, the member should seek independent financial advice. - Any members who opt to join the DC scheme can also choose to transfer their defined benefits to that scheme on an enhanced basis (Enhanced Transfer Value), should they wish to.
 If availing of this option, the member should seek independent financial advice. - The current arrangement, where spouse's and children's contributions up to retirement are deducted from Death in Service lump sums, will cease.
-The spouse's (and any children's) pension will be increased to the level it would have reached at retirement without the deduction of these "future" contributions.
-This protects members' families when they need it most. - The Death in Service maximum benefit will be increased from 1.5 times to 2 times salary.
-The minimum benefit will remain at the current 1 times salary.
-Members will accrue benefit on the basis of 3/60^{ths} per year of service subject to the minimum. - An early retirement option will be made available for staff of the 1951 Scheme, aged 55 and over as at the date of implementation and who have at least 35 years pensionable service.
-Such staff can retire with no discounting on accrued benefits and an additional ex-gratia award of half the period of service to age 60.
-This option will be open for applications for a period of 3 months from implementation of the proposal.
-Business needs will apply to each application, however such early retirements must be facilitated within two years of application. - For individuals aged 60, if they attain 60 before 31St December 2030, the levy (to be deducted from the lump sum) for retirement prior to age 63 will not be deducted from the retiree's lump sum, i.e. applicable staff can retire from age 60 and receive their full benefits.
+The spouse's (and any children's) pension will still be increased to the level it would have reached at retirement but without the deduction of these "future" contributions.
+This protects members' families when they need it most. - The Death in Service maximum benefit will be increased from 1.5 times to 2 times salary. - The lump sum multipliers will increase for all members.